 The school has limited access to a range of LEA professionals who offer advice, assessments and monitoring in several areas.
-These include an Educational Psychologist (EP), and Advisory teachers in Learning and Language (LLS) and Behaviour Support (BS).
+These include an Educational Psychologist (EP), and 'Surrey Teachers' for Inclusive Practice' (STIPs team) who can offer advice about Learning and Language and Behaviour Support.
 The Physical and Sensory Support Service (PSSS) advises on all physical disabilities including visual or auditory impairment and help with accessing specialist equipment and adaptations to the site and working environment.
 We also have links with the Child and Adolescent Mental health Support team (CAMHS), Freemantles Outreach for help in the field of Autistic Spectrum Disorder (ASD), Occupational Therapy services (OT) and the Speech and Language Therapy service (SLT).
 In school we have a home-school link worker (HSLW).